 - See the Engineering subject page for a host of other reasons why UC's College of Engineering is a globally recognised destination for engineering studies.

-The first year of the BE(Hons) is called the Engineering Intermediate Year.
-See Engineering for more information on the Engineering Intermediate.
+The first year of the Bachelor of Eengineering with Honours is called the Engineering Intermediate Year.
 For Mechanical Engineering students, this is made up of:

 Five compulsory courses taken by all Engineering students: